bcgsc/straglr/docs/vcf.md

 ## VCF output from Straglr
 - [VCFv4.2 specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf) followed
 - Sample name (`--sample`) must be provided (otherwise `.` will be used as sample name)
+- `ALT` determination
+    - Criteria:
+        - allele motif different from REF motif
+        - REF size equivalence conditions NOT MET:
+            1. allele copy number lessn than ONE copy different from REF
+            2. REF size (bp) within interquartile range (with 10% added) of support read sizes
-- One TR sequence from support reads is chosen (closest in size to assigned allele size) to represent each non-reference allele in `ALT`
+    - Sequence: one TR sequence from support reads is chosen (closest in size to assigned allele size) to represent each non-reference allele in `ALT`

 ## FILTER
 Loci requested for genotyping (specified in `--loci`) may fail and one of the filters (besides `PASS`) was assigned